Every human being has the same innate creative abilities, which come through differently for each of us depending on our Soul Purpose.

 WHAT INSPIRES ME

-Though our natural world has never been more imperiled than it is today, I believe we are at a moment in human development that will bring a renewed reverence to our union with all living things.
+Though our natural world has never been more imperiled than it is today, we are at a moment in human development that has the potential to usher in a renewed reverence to our union with all living things.
 We are not separate from nature in all of its forms—no more than we are separate from each other.
 We are living in a time of enormous change, a rushing surge of awareness, stewardship and advocacy for our living planet, and at the same time, a tidal wave of fear, insecurity and uncertainty.

-In 2004 I moved to Vermont and formed an instant bond, not only with the pristine land and abundant wildlife, but also with the culture of interconnectedness with the natural world that seems woven into the fabric of everyday life here.
-I have always been drawn to the magic of shamanism, and during my time in Vermont my artistic focus has naturally shifted from figurative work to one of my greatest loves—animals—as a language to translate the spirit into the physical world.
-(Read about how that shift transpired in one of those epiphany-style moments of clarity on my very first blog post.)
+In 2004 I moved to Vermont and formed an instant bond, not only with the inspiring landscape and abundant wildlife, but also with the culture of interconnectedness with the natural world that seems woven into the fabric of everyday life here.
+My artistic focus has naturally shifted from figurative work to one of my greatest loves—animals—as a language to translate the spirit into the physical world.
 For me, animals have always provided that grounding connection to what is sacred—a serenity that pulls us out of our everyday chaos and focuses our attention on simply being.

 Indigenous cultures all over the world have long held the animal kingdom in the highest regard, creating mythologies to help translate their powerful messages.
 Their stories can help us navigate our own inner landscapes, or speak to larger external challenges that can feel insurmountable.
 The idea of working from a place of connectedness—both in the spiritual and physical realms—is one I believe begins to heal and nurture our spirits as individuals, and simultaneously the challenges we face as one human family.